Over-stimulation and special events often go hand in hand.

 So how can we keep these times as stress-free as possible?
 Below are some expert takes on keeping special days special.

-Dr. Tovah Klein, one of our past early literacy speakers, offers four tips:
+Dr. Tovah Klein, opens a new window, one of our past early literacy speakers, offers four tips:

 - Keep it simple